SpongePowered/SpongeDocs/source/server/spongineer/bugreport.rst

 ==============

 If you've encountered a bug and you're unsure on how to report it, this is the page to look at.
-We're currently handling all bug reports through our issue trackers on GitHub and via the forums.
+We're currently handling all bug reports through our issue trackers on GitHub.

 If there's an issue with SpongeForge, report it on the `SpongeForge issue tracker <https://github.com/spongepowered/SpongeForge/issues>`_.
 The same applies for SpongeVanilla (`SpongeVanilla issue tracker <https://github.com/spongepowered/SpongeVanilla/issues>`_)